 Nico Jungmann was born in Amsterdam and trained at the Rijksakademie; as a young boy, he was apprenticed to a local mural painter and proved a precocious talent.
 He moved to London in 1893 and eventually became a naturalized British citizen.
 Jungmann became known primarily as an illustrator, especially of travel and topographical books.
 Among his most widely known publications were books on Holland (1904), Norway (1905) and Normandy (1905), with illustrations featuring charming depictions of the different types of people, whose ethnicity and customs he had studied on his frequent travels to these countries.
 In the early 1900s, Jungmann became a regular exhibitor at the London gallery, Dowdeswell and Dowdeswell.
 He also exhibited at the Royal Academy, Grosvenor Gallery, the Royal Society of British Artists and in Brussels, Munich and Paris.
-Fighting for the British during World War I, he was interned in the Ruhleben civilian detention camp in Germany.
+As a naturalized British citizen, he was interned in the Ruhleben civilian detention camp in Germany.
 His series of paintings from his wartime experience are now in the Imperial War Museum in London.